 - Maternal diabetes or hypertension

-Each of these factors contributes to the likelihood of the fetus passing meconium into the amniotic fluid.
+Each of these raises the chance of the fetus passing meconium into the amniotic fluid.
+Healthcare providers monitor post-term pregnancies closely to catch potential complications early and protect both mother and baby.

 Risk Factors Associated With Meconium in Labor